 A quantity of material type or a deposit collected for analysis.

 A non-project-specific, generic methodology for Selection.
 As such, a Selection Policy may inform decisions about De-selected Materials but should not be used to determine a project specific Selection Strategy.
-See the document ‘Introduction to the Selection strategy Toolkit’ for a list of documents that could support a project specific Selection Strategy.

 Material not collected during the data-gathering phase of an Archaeological Project e.g. as a result of Selection in the field.

-All the records and materials gathered during an Archaeological Project and retained for analysis prior to Selection for the Archaeological Archive.
+The records and materials gathered during an Archaeological Project and retained for analysis prior to Selection for the Archaeological Archive.